predictiveworks/cdap-spark/works-ml/docs/StringIndexerBuilder-sparksink.md

 # String Indexer Builder

 ## Description
-This machine learning plugin represents
+This machine learning plugin represents a building stage for an Apache Spark ML "String Indexer model".

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.